valdezcervera/ClosureTableTree-Backend/README.md

 5. run `npm start` (the script compiles ts files and runs nodemon)
 6. open `http://localhost:3000/categories` and you'll get an empty array.
 7. use curl, postman or other tools to send http requests to test your typeorm-based API
+8. create a root node (see structure below)
-8. to create a new node, the endpoint post:/categories recieves a JSON with the following
+9. to create a new node, the endpoint post:/categories recieves a JSON(applicatoin/json) with the following
 structure:
             {name: string} creates a root node
             {name: string, parent{id: int}} creates children from parent,